Amended and Restated Bylaws

 The VWAA shall permit the formation of chapters which will operate under Chapter Guidelines prescribed by the VWAA Board of Directors and the Guidelines may be amended by the Board of Directors.

 Section 2.
 Judiciary Committee.
-The Judiciary Committee shall have as its purpose the gathering, organization and dissemination of information on the potential candidates for judgeships.
+The Judiciary Committee shall have as its purpose the gathering, organization and dissemination of information on the potential candidates for judgeships and the development of programs to train Association members on the judicial screening process and to encourage women attorneys to seek careers in the judiciary.
 Subject to approval by a majority of the Board of Directors, the President shall appoint a member of the Association to be the Chair of the Judiciary Committee.
-The President shall appoint to the judiciary committee not less than five (5) other members of the Association representing different geographical regions throughout the state.
+The President shall appoint to the Judiciary Committee not less than five (5) other members of the Association representing different geographical regions throughout the state.
 The Judiciary Committee shall provide contacts and information as to qualified possible candidates for any judicial vacancies when requested by the Board or any member of the Association.
 The Judiciary Committee may recommend to the Board of Directors for report on behalf of the Association, any qualified candidates for judgeships.
 This recommendation shall be based on a full investigation, including whenever possible a personal interview, and review of the candidate's credentials conducted by at least one (1) member of the Association.
 The Board may request the position of the local bar associations on the candidates and consider their positions.
 The Board may endorse a recommended candidate by a two-thirds vote of the directors present and voting at a regularly scheduled meeting of the Board of Directors; provided, however, that if delaying the vote on such endorsement until the next regularly scheduled meeting of the Board would adversely affect the timeliness or effectiveness of such endorsement, one of the following two methods of approval may be used: 1) The executive committee is authorized to act on behalf of the Board.
 At least two-thirds of the Executive Committee must vote in favor of a recommendation regarding a judicial candidate in order to make the recommendation official; or 2) The Board of Directors may act outside a regularly scheduled meeting, following notice to all members of the Board of Directors, by a two-thirds vote of all directors.
 The President shall then notify the proper authorities and any other person or organization deemed appropriate of the name of the candidate.

 Section 6.
 Legislative Committee.
 The Legislative Committee shall have as its purpose the monitoring of legislation in the Virginia General Assembly, the reporting to the Board of matters which may be of interest to the Association, and support of the policies approved by the membership or as directed by the Board.
 Subject to approval by the Board of Directors, the President shall appoint a member of the Association to be the Chair of the Legislative Committee.
 The President shall appoint not less than three (3) other members of the Association.
 The Legislative Committee shall meet on the call of its chair as the need arises.
 The legislative committee shall not express the official view of the association without receiving prior approval of the Board of Directors or the Executive Committee.
 If the President appoints co-chairs, then the President may appoint two, rather than three, additional members.

 Section 7.
 Nominating Committee.
 The Nominating Committee shall be a standing and on-going committee which shall have as its purpose the recommendation of members (1) for positions on the Board of Directors or as officers of the Association and (2) for appointments to outside organizations, as requested by the President.
-The 2nd Past President shall chair the shall chair the Nominating Committee, the President shall appoint one member from each region and the President-elect to serve on the committee.
+The 2nd Past President shall chair the Nominating Committee, the President shall appoint one member from each chapter and region and the President-elect to serve on the committee.

-Section 8.
+Section 9.
 Special Committees.
-The President may appoint special committees and define their duties.
-Special committees shall automatically cease to exist at the end of the term of office of the appointing president, unless continued by the new President.
+The president may appoint special committees and define their duties.
+Special committees shall automatically cease to exist at the end of the term of office of the appointing president, unless continued by the new president.

 Section 1.
 Authorization.
 The Association may indemnify an individual who so qualifies per the provisions ofVirginia Code section 13.1-876 or successor section, and may indemnify officers, directors and other persons designated by the Board of Directors, in its sole discretion, as otherwise authorized by law.